 - Children must be at least 6 years old before they can use the top bunk

-- Only 1 child should be on the top bunk at a time.
+- Only one child should be on the top bunk at a time.

 - Only play under a top bunk bed if the lower space is designed by the manufacturer as a play area.

-For more information on bunk beds, visit Health Canada – Consumer Product Safety website page on “Bunk Bed Safety” here.
+- For more information on bunk beds, visit Health Canada’s Consumer Product Safety page on “Bunk Bed Safety”.

-- For more info on safe sleep for infants, including Sudden Infant Death Syndrome (SIDS), please visit Health Canada’s “Safe Sleep for Your Baby” page here.
+- For more info on safe sleep for infants, including Sudden Infant Death Syndrome (SIDS), please visit Health Canada’s “Safe Sleep for Your Baby”.

 - Check for product recalls on children’s sleepwear on Health Canada’s Consumer Product Safety website.